plone/plone.tiles/README.txt

   * `ITile` describes a tile that can be configured with some data.
 The data is accessible via a dict called `data`.
 The default implementation of this interface, `plone.tiles.Tile`, will use the schema of the tile type and the query string (`self.request.form`) to construct that dictionary.
+This interface also describes an attribute `url`, which gives the canonical tile URL, including the id sub-path and any query string parameters.
+(Note that tiles also correctly implement `IAbsoluteURL`.)
   * `IPersistentTile` describes a tile that stores its configuration in object annotations, and is needed when configuration values cannot be encoded into a query string.
 The default implementation is in